jedisct1/libsodium/README.markdown

     #include <sodium.h>

-This is not required, however, before any other libsodium function, you can
+This is not required, however, before any other libsodium function, it is recommended to call:
-call:

     sodium_init();

 This will pick optimized implementations of some primitives, if they appear to work as expected after running some tests, and these will be used for subsequent operations.
+It will also initialize the pseudorandom number generator.
-It only need to be called once.
+This function should only be called once, and before performing any other operations.

-This function is not thread-safe.
-No other Sodium functions should be called until it successfully returns.
-In a multithreading environment, if, for some reason, you really need to call `sodium_init()` while some other Sodium functions may be running in different threads, add locks accordingly (both around `sodium_init()` and around other functions).
+Doing so is required to ensure thread safety of all the functions provided by the library.

 Sodium also provides helper functions to generate random numbers, leveraging `/dev/urandom` or `/dev/random` on *nix and the cryptographic